-^{}In some instances, college financial aid staff may override, please see following section High School Requirements Met.

-^{}Information in these fields may be overridden by college financial aid staff or by WSAC staff.
-Documentation must be kept on file by the institution that overrides to substantiate the override, and a history of the timing and source of updates is available in the CBS Eligibility Checker (formerly named 'Cruncher') field.
+^{}In some instances, college financial aid staff may override, please see the following sections on HS Grad Year, HS 2.0 GPA, and Enrollment Deadline Met.
+Information in these fields may be overridden by college financial aid staff or by WSAC staff.
+Documentation must be kept on file by the institution that overrides to substantiate the override, and a history of the timing and source of updates is available in the CBS Eligibility Checker field.